Bringing Vintage Aircraft to Life since 2010

 30th August 1940

 In the morning the Luftwaffe sends over 120 aircraft in three waves, with the South Coast coming under attack.
-In the afternoon another three waves of German aircraft cross the English Channel and the Vauxhall car factory in Luton is bombed, 39 people are killed.
+In the afternoon another three waves of German aircraft cross the English Channel and the Vauxhall car factory in Luton is bombed, thirty nine people are killed.

 For the third night in a row Liverpool is bombed.